behave/behave/docs/gherkin.rst

 These may be used when you have a set of expected conditions and outcomes to go along with your scenario `steps`_.

-An outline includes keywords in the step definitons which are filled in using values from example tables.
+An outline includes keywords in the step definitions which are filled in using values from example tables.
 You may have a number of example tables in each scenario outline.